Charles Gallo

-Charles Gallo, (1859–1923), was a French teacher, typographer, employee, and Christian anarchist.
+Charles Gallo (1859–1923) was a French teacher, typographer, employee, and Christian anarchist.
 He is best known for committing the Paris Stock Exchange bombing, one of the first anarchist propaganda of the deed attacks in France.

 Born into a very poor family and abandoned by his mother, Gallo held various jobs, including assistant schoolmaster and bailiff's clerk.
 He was arrested around the age of 20 for counterfeiting money to buy food.
-Sentenced to five years in prison, he converted to Protestantism there and, upon his release, joined the anarchist movement in France.
+Sentenced to five years in prison, he converted to Protestantism there and, upon his release, he joined the anarchist movement in France.
 He settled in Nancy, where he founded the city's first anarchist group before moving to Paris a short time later, where he acquired a firearm and acid.
 On 5 March 1886, Gallo entered the Paris Stock Exchange, a symbol of capitalism in France, and threw his explosive, which failed to detonate.
 He then began firing at the people present, aiming at the government bond trading area.
 The bomb didn't explode, and all five shots he fired missed his intended targets, though they did slightly injure a broker's leg with a ricochet.

 His trial caused conflicts within the anarchist movement as Jean Grave refused to publish his defense in the newspaper he controlled, Le Révolté.
 He was sentenced to 20 years of deportation to a penal colony after a tumultuous trial during which he complained that he had not been able to touch more capitalists in his action.
 He was deported to the penal colony in New Caledonia, where he fought with a guard and struck him twice in the stomach with a pickaxe in September 1887.
 The guards shot him, and he received two bullets to the head, surviving with significant after-effects.
 For this event, he was condemned to death, but his sentence was commuted to life deportation.
 He was subsequently regularly placed in solitary confinement and in the penal colony's asylum by the concentrationary authorities.

 Around 1900–1901, Gallo managed to contact the anarchist press, describing a terrible situation and declaring himself moved by the political visions of Leo Tolstoy.
 A companion described him as a 'living corpse' in 1902.
 This was his last mention in the anarchist press until his death in 1923.